 Educational professionals and designers have previously made the observation that while many other building types have changed over the last century, classrooms have remained essentially unchanged.
 If the focus of curriculum delivery changes to provide students with better access to technology and a greater emphasis on hands-on learning, how will the classroom be modified to support the teachers?
-In the case of the new Edgewood Elementary School, we started by designing the building from the inside-out.
+In the case of Edgewood Elementary School, we started by designing the building from the inside-out.

-One of the challenges of programming the new facility was that it was difficult to establish the size and budget for the educational spaces, which the project team understood would be unique.
+One of the challenges of programming the facility was that it was difficult to establish the size and budget for the educational spaces, which the project team understood would be unique.
 To capture this information, the team elected to begin the design process by exploring a new layout for the instructional areas.
 Kanawha County Schools developed a unique model for these instructional areas.
 The concept for each central instructional area was to create a space that mimics a museum.
 As when they enter a museum, students are engaged in the learning materials throughout the environment as they work on projects.
 Each instructional area also has direct access to exterior instructional and recreational spaces.

 As these spaces were developed, it became clear that regular, rectilinear spaces did not create the variety of environments, the smaller child-sized spaces, or the opportunity for visual separation of tasks.
 To permit the spaces to be reconfigured based on the needs of the students, furniture in the instructional spaces will provide flexibility and adaptability to the space.
 Overhead and sliding doors, as well as movable partitions, are also being included to allow the space to be fully open or subdivided based on the need.
 Many of the door and furniture surfaces will be writable, functioning as whiteboard space.

 In addition to re-examining the traditional classroom layout, the use of technology in the educational environment was considered.
 In the past, the lack of adequate technology hindered efforts to develop student-centered instructional environments.
 As anyone who has seen a young child utilize an iPad, it is clear that the technological barrier has been eliminated.
-At the new school each student will have access to a personal device, similar to an iPad.
+At the school each student will have access to a personal device, similar to an iPad.
 The entire school will utilize wireless technology and the personal device will be used to advise the students on their daily schedule, participate in online learning opportunities, and will also provide the instructors with immediate feedback on progress, so that they can adjust their efforts to meet the constantly changing needs of the students.

-The new school is also being designed to function as an educational tool.
+The school is also being designed to function as an educational tool.
 Students will learn about daylighting, captured rainwater, efficient building envelopes (insulation), domestic solar hot water, efficient HVAC systems, and recycling.
 This information will be relayed to the students through the use of age-appropriate signage, as well as a dashboard system that will help monitor the building’s energy use.

 As noted above, the school was designed to celebrate the sustainable elements of the facility.
 The following key systems are recognized at Edgewood: